-This program is available at the UNC main campus in Greeley or online via Extended Campus.
+This program is available at the UNC main campus in Greeley (not currently accepting applications) or online via Extended Campus.

 Doctoral Learners are guided through their program by their advisor (who usually serves as Research Chair for the dissertation) and a committee of faculty from special education and other disciplines.
 The Doctoral Comprehensive Performance Assessment Matrix is a capstone experience that demonstrates synthesis of the doctoral learner's knowledge of and experience with doctoral program themes of theory, pedagogy, research methodology, evidence-based practice, public policy and advocacy, and collaboration.
 At least one of these matrix activities serves as the Doctoral Written Comprehensive Examination, and the entire matrix is presented to the committee as part of the Oral Comprehensive Examination.
 The doctoral dissertation is defended by the Doctoral Learner in a committee meeting open to the campus community.